-Winsor Trail is a 10.9 mile moderately trafficked point-to-point trail located near Santa Fe, NM that features a river and is rated as moderate.
+Winsor Trail is a 10.9 mile moderately trafficked point-to-point trail located near Santa Fe, New Mexico that features a river and is rated as moderate.
 The trail is primarily used for hiking, trail running, camping, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail.

 Beautiful but tough.
 I love the aspens, though.